jdheerajreddy9/CoTAM_Implementation/README.md

 ### This project is a reproducibility study of the original CoTAM research paper:
-### Dai, Z., Ji, S., Tang, D., & Huang, F. (2023).
+#### Jingbo Shang, Letian Peng and Yuwei Zhang.
+2024.
 Controllable Data Augmentation for Few-Shot Text Mining with Chain-of-Thought Attribute Manipulation.